Blogging / Update old blog posts (and SEO ’em): an easy-peasy guide

 4. Original publish date

-This may seem like putting the cart before the horse, but you’d be surprised how many blog articles don’t use keywords.
-Years ago, SEO wasn’t a thing for your average business, but it’s never too late to add a focus keyword (a main page keyword) when you update old blog posts.
+You’d be surprised how many blogs don’t target keywords.
+It’s never too late to add a focus keyword (a main page keyword) when you update old blog posts.

-Before you panic about the amount of keyword research awaiting you, go ahead and batch your freshly made content audit spreadsheet into two groups:
+Before you panic about the oodles of keyword research awaiting you, batch your freshly made Blog Auditing Spreadsheet into two groups:

 1. The content you optimise for search